 Minting & Redeeming

-DTFs are always instantly mintable with and redeemable for a pro-rata share of their underlying assets.
+DTFs are always instantly exchangeable for a pro-rata share of their underlying assets through minting and redeeming.
 The mint()

 and redeem()